hudson-and-thames/arbitragelab/docs/source/stochastic_control_approach/ou_model_mudchanatongsuk.rst

 Given below is the formulation of the portfolio optimization pair-trading problem as a stochastic optimal control problem.
-We assume that an investor’s preference can be represented by the utility function :math:`U(x) = \frac{1}{\gamma} x^\gamma` with :math:`x ≥ 0` and :math:`\gamma < 1`.
+The authors assume that an investor’s preference can be represented by the utility function :math:`U(x) = \frac{1}{\gamma} x^\gamma` with :math:`x ≥ 0` and :math:`\gamma < 1`.
 In this formulation, our objective is to maximize expected utility at the final time :math:`T`.
-Thus, we seek to solve
+Thus, the authors seek to solve

 .. math::